• Skip to primary navigation

 How do I know when the pears are dry enough?

 The best way to know if your pears are dried is to try one.
-I often will let a slice cool for a few minutes and then try it. i like my pears just slightly chewy still and not brittle.
+I often will let a slice cool for a few minutes and then try it.

 How do I store dried pears?